 Best Times for Fantastic Weather

-For travelers looking to enjoy the very best of Atlanta’s remarkable weather, the best time of year to visit will be spring and fall.
-While the city is a major metropolitan hub, it is brimming with a bounty of beautiful green spaces that make Atlanta come alive during these times of year.
+Travelers looking to enjoy the very best of Atlanta’s remarkable weather, visit during spring and fall.
+While the city is a major metropolitan hub, it is brimming with a bounty of beautiful green spaces that make Atlanta come alive during these seasons.
 Between March and April as well as September and October temperatures typically range from the low 60s to the mid-80s.
-Often some of the sunniest times of the year, these months are also the perfect time to take advantage of the city’s incredible spread of outdoor activities and al-fresco dining amongst either the fresh blooming flowers or striking colorful falling leaves.
+Often some of the sunniest times of the year, these months are also the perfect time to take advantage of the city’s incredible spread of outdoor activities and al-fresco dining amongst either the fresh blooming flowers or colorful falling leaves.

-Spring and Fall are also when some of the city’s most beloved annual events take place.
-The Atlanta Jazz Festival and Film Festival both take place in the spring while the Fall calendar is packed with world-class events such as the Atlanta Food and Wine Festival, the Candler Park Fall Fest and Music Midtown.
+Spring and fall are also when some of the city’s most beloved annual events take place.
+The Atlanta Jazz Festival and Atlanta Film Festival both take place in the spring while the fall calendar is packed with events such as the Atlanta Food & Wine Festival, the Candler Park Fall Fest and Music Midtown.

 Best Times for Fewer Crowds